xmatters/xmtoolbox/README.md

 # xmtoolbox

-xmtoolbox is a promise based node package to simplify the interaction with xMatters using the REST APIs.
+The xmtoolbox is a promise based node package to simplify the interaction with xMatters using the REST APIs.
 It wraps all documented APIs and adds simple backup, restore, and sync functionality.

 Please have a look at the [xmtoolbox-quick-start template](https://github.com/brannonvann/xmtoolbox-quick-start) for a full working node app.

 <aside class="notice">
 This library is currently in development.
-All is expected to function as intended and may be leveraged to make some great things.
-Please report any issues to: https://github.com/brannonvann/xmtoolbox/issues Although not likely, the structure of the module may be adjusted without backward support and without major version bumps.
-If this occurs and you need help, please report it as an issue.
+Please report any issues to: https://github.com/brannonvann/xmtoolbox/issues
 </aside>

 ## Simple To Use